Weidmuller Terminal Blocks in Phoenix, AZ

 • Photos that show both the part and the nearby wiring

-• Needed accessories such as jumpers, markers, end plates, or test points
+• Matching accessory needs, including jumpers, markers, end plates, partitions, or test points

-A clear photo can be enough to start the matching process, especially when the image shows the terminal block, the label area, the surrounding accessories, and how the wiring lands in the panel.
-A photo will not always replace a part number, but it can help identify the block family, connection style, and possible accessory requirements.
+A clear photo can help ELS start the matching process, especially when it shows the terminal block, label area, nearby accessories, and wiring layout.
+Photos may not fully replace a part number, but they can help narrow the block family, connection style, and accessory needs.

 For older or heavily modified panels, the surrounding layout can matter as much as the block itself.
 ELS may request wider panel photos to check the DIN rail layout, adjacent components, and accessory fit before sourcing the replacement.